gdalsanto/aec-evaluation/README.md

 # aec-evaluation
 Module for the evaluation of Acoustic Echo Cancellation systems.
 ## Evaluation metrics
+`aec_eval.py` assemble the implementation of the following metrics:
 ### Echo Return Loss Enhancement ([ERLE](#erle))
 Objective metric that gives indication of additional signal loss applied by the echo canceller.
 ERLE is only appropriate when measured in a quiet room with no background noise and only for single talk scenarios.